nag9s/dsa-vesting/README.md

 [delegate](https://github.com/Instadapp/dsa-vesting/blob/7b4909894654040235b31c42906fd973a886f8ec/contracts/InstaVesting.sol#L85) delegates the tokens to defined address. `delegator` & `recipient` address can define the delegatee.

 [terminate](https://github.com/Instadapp/dsa-vesting/blob/7b4909894654040235b31c42906fd973a886f8ec/contracts/InstaVesting.sol#L91) to terminate the tokens vesting.
-Can be called by Vesting Factory whose access is with Governance.
+Can be called by each vesting contract owner (to not use it keep the owner at address(0)).